6 Best Renters Insurance Companies in Wisconsin of 2025

 Why should you buy renters insurance:

-• The cost of renters insurance is lower than the cost of replacing everything you own.
+• The cost of renters insurance is lower than that of replacing everything you own.

 • Most people don’t have enough savings to replace their belongings if they were destroyed or lost–and those with other plans for their money.